 Throughout the academic year we offer more than 200 introductory and advanced Scientific and Engineering Software Applications (SESA) training sessions for the entire WPI community in programs including MATLAB, MATHCAD, ANSYS, COMSOL, Labview.
 Most sessions are held in the Design Studio in Higgins Labs.

 The most up-to-date listing of upcoming training sessions is below.
-You can also access supporting materials from previous training sessions through the Regi website.
+You can also access supporting materials from previous training sessions through the SESA Canvas Website.

 All SESA training sessions are held in the Design Studio (HL 234), and all registered participants will have access to a workstation in the lab that has all the required software preinstalled.